 *education must consist not just of academics focused heavily on math and English language arts, but of components that also address physical growth, emotional growth, academic growth, and social growth.

 Whole Child Education Frameworks

-In NYS, students must pass five regents exams in order to graduate from high school.
+In NYS, students must pass five Regents exams in order to graduate from high school.
 Consortium schools oppose regents exams and the use of high stakes testing as a measure for student performance.
 Currently, there are thirty-eight schools in the statewide New York Performance Standards Consortium.
-The consortium have a state waiver which allows their students to earn a diploma by passing just one comprehensive English Exam.
-Instead, accountability is performance based; assessments are individualized, research oriented and student focused.
+The consortium has a state waiver which allows their students to earn a diploma by passing just one comprehensive English Exam.
+Instead, accountability is performance-based; assessments are individualized, research-oriented and student-focused.
 Students write reports and defend their work; make presentations and design experiments.